shyamgj1900/tp/docs/UserGuide.md

 This command has two steps:
 1. Input the command as shown in the format above.
-2. Find the ID of the event you wish to delete from on the schedule of events on `DATE` displayed.
+2. Find the ID of the event you wish to delete from the schedule of events on `DATE` displayed.
 3. Input the ID to delete the event.

 * The `DATE` needs to follow the following format: `yyyy-mm-dd`